shengy90/recipe-allocator/README.md

 - script outputs stock allocations to `bin\outputs` folder with the name $orders_$stocks.json

 # Project Organisation
-⮑ bin/inputs : where input file goes
+⮑ bin/inputs : where input file goes.
-⮑ bin/outputs: where output file goes
+⮑ bin/outputs: where output file goes.
-⮑ bin/test_files: where test files for unit testing goes
+⮑ bin/test_files: where test files for unit testing goes.
-⮑ definitions: where global variables are declared
+⮑ definitions: where global variables are declared.
-⮑ src: where the main source code codes
+⮑ src: where the main source code codes.
-⮑ recipe_allocator.py: algorithm for recipe allocation
+⮑ recipe_allocator.py: algorithm for recipe allocation.
-⮑ constraints_checker.py: checking all constraints are met
+⮑ constraints_checker.py: checking all constraints are met.
+⮑ test: where unit test goes. test files are named in the following convention `test_name`.py, where `name` refers to the corresponding source code file.
+⮑ utils: where utility function goes.
-⮑ run.py: run file that takes in 2 inputs: $orders and $stocks
+⮑ run.py: run file that takes in 2 inputs: $orders and $stocks.